-- vaccination card/certificate;

-- hospital medical records;

-- interview with patient or his/her family;

-- communication with the patient or his/her family via mobile phone;

-- interview with patient's GP;

-- interview with patent's pharmacist;

-- vaccination register;

-- laboratory records.

-- Each study site/country to define the sources of information used for each variable collected and the potential limitations.
+- vaccination card/certificate; - hospital medical records; - · interview with patient or his/her family; - communication with the patient or his/her family via mobile phone; - interview with patient's treating/admitting physician or GP; - interview with patent's pharmacist; - vaccination register; - laboratory records. - > Each study site/country to define the sources of information used for each variable collected and the potential limitations. - > Each study site using study site-specific coding to provide a data dictionary for pooled analyses.